Start a conversation. Try saying...

 A practical guide to using Trace and Cache with the young people you support.

-Trace and Cache were designed by Women’s Aid to be play independently but it works best when there’s a trusted adult nearby.
+Trace and Cache (our digital detectives) were designed by Women’s Aid to be play independently but it works best when there’s a trusted adult nearby.
 The guide helps you make the most of each game with the young people in your care.

 You don’t need to be a digital expert.
 The games do the teaching.
 Your role is to create a safe space to play, and to help young people connect what they learn to their own lives.